behave/behave/docs/behave.rst

     Display the summary at the end of the run.

+.. option:: --no-skipped-list

+    Don't display the list of skipped scenarios at the end of the run.

+.. option:: --skipped-list

+    Display the list of skipped scenarios at the end of the run.

 .. option:: -o, --outfile

     Write to specified file instead of stdout.